 The U.S. Government’s longstanding and generous support for UNICEF makes a real difference in saving children’s lives:

 - For more than 50 years, UNICEF has been a world leader in immunizations.
-In 2011, UNICEF supplied more than 2.5 billion vaccine doses reaching children in 103 countries.
-UNICEF is responsible for procuring vaccines for the GAVI Alliance; and also buys all vaccines and related items for global campaigns not covered by GAVI, including polio eradication, elimination of neonatal and maternal tetanus, and measles control.
-In addition, UNICEF works in-country to ensure that vaccines reach even the poorest children and communities.
+In 2012, UNICEF supplied 1.9 billion vaccine doses for 96 countries, and procured half a billion immunization syringes.
+UNICEF buys vaccines for the GAVI Alliance; and also buys all vaccines and related items for global campaigns not covered by GAVI, including polio eradication, elimination of neonatal and maternal tetanus, and measles control.
+In addition, UNICEF works in-country to ensure that vaccines safely reach even the poorest children and communities.

 - UNICEF is one of the largest buyers of mosquito nets in the world, delivering 18.5 million bed-nets to 39 countries in 2012; as well as 18.1 million malaria rapid diagnostic test kits.

 - Malnutrition contributes to up to a third of all child deaths, and causes stunting that affects a child’s physical and cognitive development.
-In 2011, UNICEF provided 27,000 tons of therapeutic foods to treat severely malnourished children, and 140 million sachets of micronutrient powder to boost children’s diets, reaching more than 1.9 million children under age 5 with life-saving treatment..
+In 2012, UNICEF procured 29,000 tons of therapeutic foods to treat severely malnourished children, and 271 million sachets of micronutrient powder to boost children’s diets, reaching more than 1.9 million children under age 5 with life-saving treatment..

 - Because of its established presence and pre-positioned stocks around the world, UNICEF plays a critical role as a U.S. partner helping children in humanitarian crises.
-For example, UNICEF provides health, nutrition, water/sanitation, and child protection interventions for hundreds of thousands of children affected by the violence in Syria, both within Syria and for refugees in surrounding countries.
-UNICEF humanitarian programs throughout the region have vaccinated 1.4 million children against measles, ensured that 66,000 children out of school have access to learning programs, provided 100,000 people with access to clean drinking water, and gave 57,000 children access to psychosocial support to deal with the impacts of conflict and displacement.
+For example, UNICEF provides health, nutrition, water/sanitation, and child protection interventions for hundreds of thousands of children affected by the violence in Syria, both within Syria and in surrounding countries.
+UNICEF humanitarian programs throughout the region have vaccinated 1.4 million children against measles, ensured that 66,000 children have access to learning programs, provided 200,000 people with access to clean drinking water, and gave 57,000 children access to psychosocial support to deal with the impacts of conflict and displacement.

-- U.S. funding supports UNICEF’s leadership in innovation, including UNICEF’s network of Innovation Labs that connects UNICEF teams with partners in the academic and private sectors to collaborate on innovation projects.
+- U.S. funding supports UNICEF’s leadership in innovation, including UNICEF’s network of Innovation Labs.
 For example, UNICEF Uganda’s Innovation Lab helped to develop the Digital Drum, a solar-powered computer kiosk built out of oil drums that provides access to preloaded youth-friendly educational materials, was well as access to the Internet, for isolated youth and their communities.
 The rugged Digital Drum was chosen as one of Time Magazine’s 50 Best Inventions of 2011.